January 7, 2019

-2018 was a year dominated by dismal headlines for retail, with almost 1,300 store closures reported in the UK and nearly 5,000 in the US.
+Almost 1,300 store closures were reported in the UK and nearly 5,000 in the US.
 Leading brands like Toys R Us, House of Fraser, Sears and Debenhams all announced plans to shut physical locations, putting tens of thousands of jobs at risk.

 The Role of the Physical Store

 A lot of decisions to close stores have come from recognition of the need for physical retail to evolve, not disappear, and for some retailers this means ‘cutting losses’ and focusing on their best-performing locations.
 Having a large number of stores is no longer enough.

 Many customers no longer visit stores to buy.
 Instead, online shopping is the go-to for making a purchase, knowing that there is a plethora of choice, reviews and comparison available to ensure they are buying the right item, for the best price.
 Comparatively, bricks-and-mortar stores are being re positioned as the destination for trying, testing, exploring and, ultimately, ‘experiencing’.

 Providing an Experience